In Scala a function value is an object. Function types are

 of a program should map input values to output values rather than change

-.
+data in place.
 Another way of expressing this is that strings are immutable in Java whereas they are mutable in Ruby.
 So looking at just strings, Java is a functional

 language, whereas Ruby is not.
 Immutable data structures are one